Resident234/php.net/pages/www.php.net_function.include.php.md

 As a programmer, you might expect the user to browse to the path that you specify.

-However, it opens up an RFI vulnerability.&#xA0; To exploit it as an attacker, I would first setup an evil text file with php code on my evil.com domain.
+However, it opens up an RFI vulnerability.
+To exploit it as an attacker, I would first setup an evil text file with php code on my evil.com domain.

 evil.txt